Efficiency of digital agricultural services by Cowtribe in Ghana

 Goats in Chiana, Kassena Nankana District - Ghana.
 Photo by Axel Fassio/CIFOR

 Lack of access to veterinary information, livestock vaccines, and medication can lead to poor animal welfare outcomes like high mortality and result in low-quality animal products such as meat.
 These negative effects on livestock translate to lower farmers’ welfare.
 In Northern Ghana, there is a high rate of livestock mortality from the anthrax bacterium and other diseases, while there is simultaneously a lack of access to veterinary information and vaccines to counter these diseases.
-Cowtribe is a startup organization with a mobile application that links over 5,000 smallholder livestock farmers to a network of over 200 partner certified agriculture and veterinary (agrovet) sales agents to address barriers to information, vaccines, and medication access.
-As part of their services, Cowtribe is piloting a drone delivery service to reach farmers in inaccessible locations, especially during emergency situations and the raining season when land travel is disrupted due to flooding.
+Cowtribe is a startup organization with a mobile application that links smallholder livestock farmers to a network of partner certified agriculture and veterinary (agrovet) sales agents to address barriers to information, vaccines, and medication access.
+As part of their services, Cowtribe is piloting a drone delivery service to reach farmers in inaccessible locations, especially during emergency situations and during the rainy season when land travel is disrupted due to flooding.